opensearch-project/opensearch-sdk-java/CREATE_YOUR_FIRST_EXTENSION.md

 }
 ```

-Next, in our handler class we'll create an instance field for the client and set its value in the constructor:
+Next, you'll create an instance field for the client in the handler class and set its value in the constructor:

 ```java
 private OpenSearchClient client;